Context-Aware Sparse Deep Coordination Graphs: Case Study: Learning Sparse Graphs on

 In contrast, the performance of \name~grows with more edges in the coordination graph.
-Another interesting observation is that the number of scanned targets grows faster than the return.
-By referring to Fig.~\ref{fig:case} (left column), we can conclude that \name~first selects edges that help agents get more reward by scanning targets, and then selects edges can eliminate useless scan action.
-These results prove that our method can distinguish the most important edges.
+By referring to Fig.~\ref{fig:case} (left column), we can conclude that \name~first selects edges that help agents scan more targets, and then selects edges that can eliminate useless scan actions.
+These results demonstrate that our method can distinguish the most important edges on $\mathtt{Sensor}$.

 We also study the influence of the sparseness loss (Eq.~\ref{equ:sparse_loss}).
-As shown in Fig.~\ref{fig:three} middle, the gap between return and the number of scanned targets is larger without the sparseness loss.
-The lower return when the number of edges is small indicates that \name~without the sparseness loss cannot effectively select edges that can bring more rewards.
+As shown in Fig.~\ref{fig:three} middle, \name~without the sparseness loss consistently gets fewer rewards than \name.
+For example, target 1 and 3 are not captured in the case shown in Fig.~\ref{fig:case} (middle column) as only one agent scans them.
+These results highlight the function of the sparseness loss.